SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 jupyter kernel --kernel=python
 ```

-After the kernel is launched, put the path to the connection file into the `:session` header and press `C-c C-c` to refresh the setup:
+After the kernel is launched, write the path to the connection file into the `:session` header and press `C-c C-c` to refresh the setup:

 ```text
 #+PROPERTY: header-args:python :session /home/pavel/.local/share/jupyter/runtime/kernel-e770599c-2c98-429b-b9ec-4d1ddf5fc16c.json